0verwritten/weather-forecast/README.md

-# weather-forecast: application to get current weather info in any place
+# weather-forecast: get current weather info in any place

 ```
                     _   _                     __                               _